metrumresearchgroup/optimal-design/script/optimal_design.md

 relative standard errors (both in optimal design tools like `PopED` or in your simulation).

-TODO explain what we’re doing in PopED example

-TODO sampling windows in example

-TODO SSE for example

 # Packages and setup

 ``` r